Sylvia23/tum-techniques-in-ai/exercise_1/submission/readme.txt

 becomes empty.
 When the destination node is popped, the distance that the tuple contains is the desired output.
 If the queue becomes empty before finding the destination, that means the destination is unreachable.

+## Solution 2

+### Packages used:
+- numpy==1.15.4

+### Implementation details

+The task can be simplified to finding connected components of dots which also has a node in any of the bordering rows and columns and leaving them as they are.
+So the search starts from nodes of each of the four borders.
+It marks the adjacent dots and all the dots connected to them as visited.
+This leaves all the dots which are surrounded by X as unvisited.
+A depth first search is used since it is simple to find connected components with.
+After this, marking all the unvisited dots as X produces the expected result.